 New White House offer adds $600 checks to COVID-19 relief

-WASHINGTON (AP) — The Trump administration has dived back into Capitol Hill’s confusing COVID-19 negotiations, offering a $916 billion package to House Speaker Nancy Pelosi that adds a $600 direct payment to most Americans.
-Treasury Secretary Steven Mnuchin made the offer to Pelosi late Tuesday afternoon, he said in a statement.
-He offered few details, though House GOP Leader Kevin McCarthy said it proposes the $600 direct payment for individuals and $1,200 for couples, which is half the payment delivered by the March pandemic relief bill.
-Mnuchin reached out to Pelosi after a call with top congressional GOP leaders, including Senate Majority Leader Mitch McConnell, who remains at odds with Democratic leaders over COVID-19 relief.
+WASHINGTON (AP) — The Trump administration has dived back into Capitol Hill’s confusing coronavirus negotiations, offering a $916 billion package to House Speaker Nancy Pelosi that adds a $600 direct payment to most Americans but eliminates a $300-per-week employment benefit.
+Treasury Secretary Steven Mnuchin says he made the offer to Pelosi on Tuesday.
+Mnuchin offered few details, though House GOP Leader Kevin McCarthy said it proposes the $600 direct payment for individuals and $1,200 for couples, half the payment delivered by the March pandemic relief bill.
+Mnuchin reached out to Pelosi after a call with top congressional GOP leaders including Senate Majority Leader Mitch McConnell, who remains at odds with Democratic leaders over COVID-19 relief.